AlexHill/djpj/README.rst

 Considerations
 ==============

-I haven't addressed caching yet; that's next on the list.

 Any performance benefits are strictly client-side using this package;
 performance on the server side will be strictly equal to or worse than simply rendering the full template at this stage, since the full template is actually